Who do we serve?

 You are free to share your contact information with the patron in order to provide the best reference service possible.

-When the patron logs out of the service, they will be prompted to enter their email address so that a transcript can be mailed to them; their email address is not captured at this point and is not subject to the same privacy restrictions as the chat transcript.
+If a patron would like to have a transcript of the session emailed to them, they can click the email icon in the chat box and enter their email address.
+Their email address is not captured at this point and is not subject to the same privacy restrictions as the chat transcript.

 Response to users will be on a first-come, first-served basis.